Exclusive Representatives for Allen Organs

 About the Author

 Robert Faucher is President and Artistic Director of Faucher Organ Company, Inc. in Biddeford, ME.
 Faucher Organ Company is a regional partner for many Allen Organ Dealers throughout the Northeast and has built many pipe/digital hybrid instruments with Allen Organ Company.
 He holds a Bachelors degree in Physics from St. Michael’s College in VT.
 He has been building pipe organs since 1975 and has been a church organist most of his life.
-His firm builds and services pipe organs all over the Greater Northeast.
+His firm builds and services pipe organs all over the Greater Northeast, and consults with us on certain projects.